 OpenMind is a free, interactive, psychology-based platform designed to foster intellectual humility, empathy, and mutual understanding across a variety of differences.
 OpenMind equips people with the essential cognitive skills and shared

-OpenMind, Heterodox Academy, Ethical Systems, and Civil Politics are part of the same family of organizations that utilize evidence-based research to create more open, ethical, and inclusive cultures and societies.
+OpenMind began as a project of the New York University Stern School of Business under the supervision of Professor Jonathan Haidt.
+In January 2019, OpenMind spun out of NYU-Stern to become an independent non-profit organization.
+OpenMind, Heterodox Academy, Ethical Systems, and Civil Politics are part of the same family of organizations that use evidence-based research to create more open, ethical, and inclusive cultures and societies.